omercankoc/swift-handbook/Fundamental/Functions.md

 Message(name : "Omer", surname : "Koc")
 ```
 <b>Method Overloading</b> is the provisioning of different versions of a method.
 These versions can be used for the same or different purposes or return different types of values.
-- Function that requests a parameter and returns a value:
+- Return Values of Function
 ```swift
 func Calculate(base : Int, exponent : Int) -> Int {
     var result : Int = 1